At the heart of the WordPress theme template is the venerable WordPress loop. When you're looking at your

 <?php // Loop 1 $first_query = new WP_Query('cat=-1'); // exclude category while($first_query->have_posts()) : $first_query->the_post(); ... endwhile; wp_reset_postdata(); // Loop 2 $second_query = new WP_Query('cat=-2'); // exclude category while($second_query->have_posts()) : $second_query->the_post(); ... endwhile; wp_reset_postdata(); // Loop 3 $third_query = new WP_Query('cat=-3'); // exclude category while($third_query->have_posts()) : $third_query->the_post(); ... endwhile; wp_reset_postdata(); ?>

 Each of these additional loops may be placed anywhere in your theme template – no need to line them up sequentially.
 For example, one loop may be placed in your sidebar, another in your footer, and so on.
-And with the output of each loop easily modified using any of the available parameters, any loop configuration is possible.
+And with the output of each loop easily modified via the parameters, any loop configuration is possible.

 WP_Query for creating multiple, customized loops.
 By setting up additional instances of